Emmotes/ic_spoilers/docs/archive/nordom.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Specialisation: Core Competency** (Guess)
-> Nordom gains Core Competency stacks based on the total level of all of your modron cores.
+> Nordom gains Core Competency stacks based on the total level of all of your Modron cores.
 The effect of Form Orderly Ranks is increased by 25% for each Core Competency stack, stacking multiplicatively.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>